CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Result and Discussion

 To evaluate the model’s implicit confidence estimation, we compared the final mean squared error (MSE) of the past reconstruction loss $L_\mathrm{past}$ among three groups: correctly recognized at Top-1, correctly recognized at Top-2, and incorrect.
 The results are summarized below:

 To assess whether the model's internal reconstruction error reflects recognition accuracy, we compared the final past reconstruction MSE across three categories: correctly recognized at Top-1, recognized at Top-2, and incorrect predictions.
 Statistical comparisons using the Mann–Whitney U test revealed that the MSE in the Top-1 group was significantly lower than that in the Top-2 group ($U = 1723.0$, $p = 0.00019$), and also significantly lower than the Incorrect group ($U = 2038.0$, $p < 10^{-8}$).
 Although the Top-2 group tended to show lower error than the Incorrect group, the difference was not statistically significant ($U = 622.0$, $p = 0.060$).
-These results suggest that the model’s internal prediction error serves as an implicit confidence measure: the lower the error, the more likely the inferred class is correct.
+It should be noted that the variance of the errors within each group was relatively large, suggesting that further analyses will be required to fully characterize the relationship between error magnitude and confidence.
+Overall, these results suggest that the model’s internal prediction error serves as an implicit confidence measure: the lower the error, the more likely the inferred class is correct.

 These findings suggest that the model is capable of internally differentiating between correct and incorrect inferences based on its own prediction error.
 In particular, lower MSE is correlated with more accurate recognition, implying an emergent internal confidence indicator.